 Patience is not a virtue of mine.
-Albeit convenient, online shopping obviously lacks immediate gratification.
+Albeit convenient, online shopping lacks immediate gratification.
 And when you’re in a time crunch like the One Room Challenge where you pick one room to transform from hot mess to hallelujah and only have 6 weeks to do so, well, waiting a week for deliveries was probably not my smartest move.
-I’m now thinking instead of napping last Sunday, I really should have driven my lazy bum to West Elm to buy blush pillows and blue vases.
-Instead I chose to buy them off the interwebs and sleep.
-Now I pay the price and pace like a caged animal.
-I also have to apologize up front.
+I’m now thinking instead of napping last Sunday, I really should have driven my lazy bum to West Elm, but instead, I chose to buy them off the interwebs and sleep.
+Now, I pay the price and pace like a caged animal.
+I also have to apologize upfront.
 My lighting acted up while shooting, so you’ll have to excuse the mediocre iPhone imagery in this post.
-Hopefully I’ll get this snafoo repaired before next week’s shoot.
+Hopefully, I’ll get this snafoo repaired before next week’s shoot.
 Hey!
 One Room Challenge!
-You’re kicking my anxiety into over drive!
+You’re kicking my anxiety into overdrive!

-As a trade off for poor lighting with a yellowish tinge, the universe balanced itself out and the delivery gods pulled a rabbit outta their hat.
-Last Thursday afternoon, I received the call…you know, THE call I’ve been waiting for.
-The West Elm chair was ready for delivery and would be arriving Saturday afternoon.
+As a trade-off for poor lighting with a yellowish tinge, the universe balanced itself out, and the delivery gods pulled a rabbit outta their hat.
+Last Thursday afternoon, I received the call…you know, THE call I’d been waiting for.
+The chair was ready for delivery and would be arriving Saturday afternoon.
 I must say, it’s gorgeous online, but in person, it’s even more cha-cha cool.
 It’s soft, elegant, glam, feminine…it’s like my fairy godmother took a Disney Princess and turned her into a chair.
 If you remember, I was a tad bit nervous about how the chair would look with the Loloi Anastasia rug.
 I kinda just pictured it all in my head and went for it.
-As you can see, it’s like peanut better and jelly.
+As you can see, it’s like peanut butter and jelly.

-Stylists like Emily Henderson make it look sooooo easy, but it’s soooooo not.
+Stylists like Emily Henderson make it look sooooo easy, but it’s not.
 That is why she’s called a professional.
-I’m over the moon with her new book STYLED.
+I’m over the moon with her new interior design book.
 If you haven’t picked up a copy, I highly suggest you do so immediately.
 Not only does she feature super pretty spaces, but her tips are fantastic.
 She walks you through her process and teaches you how she sets up vignettes.
-My favorite is, “Add something weird”…basically you get something a little offbeat to ensure your space doesn’t look so catalog like.
+My favorite is “Add something weird”…basically you get something a little offbeat to ensure your space doesn’t look so catalog-like.
 It looks lived in.
 It looks like you.